willxia/DSC180/DSC180B/README.md

 ### Fetching the Dataset

 To access the datasets, unzip the `data\datasets.zip` file.
-You may request the password from wxia@ucsd.edu.
+Please create a Github issue in this repo to request the password.

 ## Running the Project